processone/docs.ejabberd.im/content/developer/ejabberd-api/api_versioning.md

 backend that uses the API.
 This feature is available since ejabberd 24.XX.

+When a command is modified (either its declaration or its definition, breaking compatibility), those modifications can be done in a new version of the API, keeping the old command still available in the previous API version.
+An API version is an integer (sub-versions are not supported).

 If the API client does not specify the API version, ejabberd uses by default the most recent available API version.